scottkawai/sendgrid-swift/README.md

 This library allows you to quickly and easily send emails through SendGrid using Swift.

-## Important: Version 2.0.0 Breaking Changes
+## Important: Version 3.0.0 Breaking Changes

-Versions 2.0.0 and higher have been migrated to Swift 5.
+Versions 3.0.0 and higher have been migrated to Swift 5.1.
 Some existing classes, properties, and functions have been renamed or removed.
 Deprecation warnings will populate where appropriate.

-Version 2 of this library re-architects how requests are sent.
-Previously a `Request` instance housed it's API parameters alongside other properties.
-Now, `Request` instances hold all their API-related parameters in a new `parameters` property.
-The `parameters` property is an `Encodable` instance, which simplifies how a request transforms its properties into the API parameters.
-In addition, the `Session` class's callback now utilize's Swift 5's `Result` enum to provide back either the API response or any errors that arose.
+Version 3 changes `Request` from a class to a protocol.
+Conforming types specify a `ParameterType` and a `ResponseType` to reflect how their parameters are bundled and the expected type we'll decode the JSON response into.
+If a request doesn't have parameters or expects a response, then `Never` is specified as the type.
+As a result of this, `ModeledResponse` is no longer needed and has been deprecated. `Session`'s `send(modeledRequest:completionHandler:)` method has also been deprecated.
+All requests are now sent through `send(request:completionHandler:)`.

 **Previous Breaking Changes**

+- Version 2.0.0 and higher migrated to Swift 5.
+Some existing classes, properties, and functions were renamed or removed.
+Requests were changed to have a `parameters` property.
+Response callbacks also utilized Swift 5's `Result` enum.
 - Versions 1.0.0 and higher have been migrated to Swift 4 and adds Linux support, which contains code-breaking API changes.
 - Versions 0.2.0 and higher uses Swift 3, which introduces breaking changes from previous versions.
 - Versions 0.1.0 and higher have been migrated over to use SendGrid's [V3 Mail Send Endpoint](https://sendgrid.com/docs/API_Reference/Web_API_v3/Mail/index.html), which contains code-breaking changes.